aevitas/unity-patch/README.md

 To get the highest chance of success, you should always run the patch on a clean install of Unity.
 If that doesn't work, you can try:

 * Resetting your user preferences either manually or by calling [`EditorPrefs.DeleteAll()`](https://github.com/aevitas/unity-patch/issues/17#issuecomment-592070343)
+* On MacOS Unity might be displaying a mix of Dark and Light Themes after patching.
+This can be resolved by restarting Unity.
+After restarting Unity the Theme should display correctly.
+* If you get `command not found`, try changing permissions for the file by running `chmod +x Patcher`.
+If running the patcher again gives you the following error `Can not patch the specified file - it is marked as read only!` then you need to check Unity to ensure you have write permissions for the `Unity.app` file as well.

 Issues
 ======